Materials Handling - Metal Mesh Slings

 When the loads are:

-- Or have sharp edges that could damage the other slings.
+- Have sharp edges that could damage the other slings.

 When should you inspect the sling?